ddml: Double/debiased machine learning in Stata: The choice of machine learner

 We use the above set of learners as base learners for DDML with stacking approaches.
-Specifically, we estimate DDML using stacking regression with CLS, stacking with single-best learner, and short-stacking with CLS.
+Specifically, we estimate DDML using stacking, short-stacking and pooled stacking which we combine with CLS and the single-best learner.
 We set the number of folds to $K=20$ if $n=100$, and $K=5$ if $n=1000$.
+That is, we adapt the number of folds $K$ to the total sample size $n$ to ensure that the CEF estimators are trained on sufficiently large training samples.

-For comparison, we report results for OLS using the base controls, PDS-Lasso with the base controls, PDS-Lasso with Poly 5, PDS-Lasso with Poly 2 + Interactions, and an oracle estimator using the full sample.\footnote{The PDS-Lasso estimators set tuning parameters using the default in \pdslasso.} The oracle estimator presumes knowledge of the function $g(\bm{X})$, and obtains estimates by regressing $Y$ on the two variables $D$ and $g(\bm{X})$.
+For comparison, we report results for OLS and PDS-lasso with base controls, PDS-Lasso with Poly 5, PDS-Lasso with Poly 2 + Interactions, and an oracle estimator using the full sample.\footnote{The PDS-Lasso estimators set tuning parameters using the default in \pdslasso.} The oracle estimator presumes knowledge of the function $g(\bm{X})$, and obtains estimates by regressing $Y$ on the two variables $D$ and $g(\bm{X})$.

 We report simulation median absolute bias (MAB) and coverage rates of 95\% confidence intervals (CR) for DGPs 1-3 in Table~\ref{tab:mc1}.
-We delegate results for DGPs~4 and~5, including a brief discussion, to Appendix~\ref{appendix:moremc}.
-DDML estimators leveraging stacking or short-stacking perform favorably in comparison to individual base learners in terms of bias and coverage.
-The relative performance of stacking approaches seems to improve as the sample size increases, likely reflecting that the stacking weights are imprecisely estimated in very small samples.
+We delegate results for DGPs~4 and~5, including a brief discussion, to Appendix~B. DDML estimators leveraging stacking approaches perform favorably in comparison to individual base learners in terms of bias and coverage.
+The relative performance of stacking approaches seems to improve as the sample size increases, likely reflecting that the stacking weights are more precisely estimated in larger small samples.
 For $n=1000$, the bias of stacking with CLS is at least as low as the bias of the best-performing individual learner under DGP~1-2, while only gradient boosting and neural net yield a lower bias than stacking under DGP~3.

-Results for coverage are similar with stacking based estimates being comparable with the best performing feasible estimates and the oracle when $n = 1000.$ With $n = 100$, coverage of confidence intervals for stacking-based estimators are inferior to coverages for a small number of the individual learners but still competitive and superior than most learners.
+Results for coverage are similar with stacking-based estimates being comparable with the best performing feasible estimates and the oracle when $n = 1000.$ With $n = 100$, coverage of confidence intervals for stacking-based estimators are inferior to coverages for a small number of the individual learners but still competitive and superior than most learners.
 Looking across all results, we see that stacking provides robustness to potentially very bad performance that could be obtained from using a single poorly performing learner.